truenas/documentation/content/_includes/ClusterTypes.md

 ### Replicated

 Replicated volumes are the most similar to ZFS mirrors.
 They have exact copies of all data on all bricks.
-Since TrueNAS SCALE’s SMB cluster implementation requires a minimum of three nodes, a replicated volume will have three identical copies of all data.
+Since TrueNAS SCALE SMB cluster implementation requires a minimum of three nodes, a replicated volume has three identical copies of all data.

 A replicated volume can experience multiple brick failures, yet you can still access the data if a single brick is still accessible.
 Replicated volumes excel in data reliability and data redundancy at the cost of lower overall storage.